How do we work with first responders?

 For many years, we have brought our model to officers in local and federal law enforcement.

-The Capitol insurrection that took place on January 6, 2021 urged us to initiate what would become our comprehensive program with the US Capitol Police.
+The Capitol insurrection that took place on January 6, 2021 urged us to initiate what would become our comprehensive program with the US Capitol Police (USCP).
 Working with the department’s administration and wellness officer, we held workshops, launched Mind-Body Skills Groups for officers and their family members, and created short-form video modules accessible on officers’ smartphones.
 We also provided comprehensive training to a pilot group of ten USCP officers who, in turn, shared the CMBM model with uniformed and civilian members of the Capitol Police.

 In addition, we distributed educational resources through existing USCP communications systems.
 Our messaging focused on validating the trauma experienced by officers in the department, emphasizing the importance of officer health and resilience, and empowering officers to take care of their well-being through evidence-based tools.